-JAKARTA, INDONESIA (AP) - A 4-year-old Indonesian boy has died from bird flu, bringing the death toll to 160 in the world’s hardest-hit country.
+JAKARTA, INDONESIA (AP) - A 4-year-old Indonesian boy has died from bird flu, bringing the death toll to 160 in the country hardest-hit by the deadly virus, a health official said Tuesday.

-Health Ministry official Rita Kusriastuti said Tuesday that the boy died Dec.
-6 in Tangerang city, just west of Jakarta, the capital.
+The boy died Dec.
+6 in Tangerang city, just west of Jakarta, the capital, said Health Ministry official Rita Kusriastuti.
 He developed symptoms of a cold and fever on Nov.
 30 and was treated at a public health center before being hospitalized the same day he died.

 Kusriastuti said the boy, from the West Java district of Bogor, was believed to have been infected with the H5N1 virus after having direct contact with dead fowl around his house.

 Bird flu has killed at least 360 people worldwide since 2003.
-It remains hard for people to catch, but experts fear it could mutate into a more deadly form.
+It remains hard for people to catch, but experts fear it could mutate into a more deadly form that spreads easily from person-to-person.
+So far, most human cases have been linked to contact with infected poultry.

 Independent voices from the TWT Communities